NEMSLinux/nems-docs/nems-tools/gpioextender.rst

 To top it off, you can use an *unlimited* number of NEMS Tools GPIO Extender receivers with a single NEMS Linux Server.

-Your NEMS Linux 1.5 server is already running the NEMS Tools GPIO Extender server on port 9595.
+NEMS Linux 1.5+ has the NEMS Tools GPIO Extender server running on port 9595.

-NEMS Tools GPIO Extender Receiver  is coming late July, 2019.
+To connect to the NEMS Linux GPIO Extender, simply boot up a separate device running `NEMS Extender OS <extender_os.html>`__.